Double jump phase transition in a soliton cellular automaton: Top soliton lengths at criticality

 \end{theorem}

-\begin{proof} By Theorem 9 in \cite{drmota2004stochastic}, we only need to show that $H^{n}$ converges weakly to $|B|$.
-Recall from Subsection \ref{subsection:Statement} that the linear interpolation of the $p=1/2$ Harris walk is given by $H(t)=\E_{0}(S)(t)=S(t)-\min_{0\leq r\leq t}S(r)$ where $S$ is the linear interpolation of symmetric simple random walk.
+\begin{proof} Since the rescaled Harris walk $H^{n}(t)$ is uniformly bounded by $n^{-\frac{1}{2}}|S^{n}(t)|$, which has moments of all orders and satisfies the H\"{o}lder criterion in Theorem \ref{thm:drmota}, we only need to show that $H^{n}$ converges weakly to $|B|$.
+To this end, recall from Subsection \ref{subsection:Statement} that the linear interpolation of the $p=1/2$ Harris walk is given by $H(t)=\E_{0}(S)(t)=S(t)-\min_{0\leq r\leq t}S(r)$, where $S$ is the linear interpolation of symmetric simple random walk.

 Donsker's Theorem shows that after scaling diffusively, $S(t)$ converges weakly to a standard Brownian motion in the space $C([0,1])$.
 That is, writing $S^{n}(t)=S(nt)/\sqrt{n}$, we have

 for every bounded and continuous functional $F:C([0,1])\rightarrow\R$.